larryknaebelobsidian/kingdom/Proposition 74. The belief in the speedy Advent of Christ, entertained both by the Apostles and the churches under them, indicates what Kingdom was believed in and taught by the first Christians..md

 >The Scriptures abundantly testify to this belief in a *near Advent*, and all of the apostles testify to the same, as e.g. Paul, Rom.
 13:11, 12; Phil.
 4:5; Heb.
 10:25, 36, 37; Tit.
 2:13, etc.; James 5:7-9; Peter, 1 Pet.
 4:7; John, Apoc.
 22:12, 20, etc. The most eminent writers, believers and unbelievers, *candidly acknowledge* this feature, however they may differ in accounting for it.
 >p.
 471 Vol. 1 Prop.
 74 Obs.
 2

+Matt.
+24:32-33
+Blessed is he who reads and those who hear the words of the prophecy and keep the things which are written in it, for the time is **near**; so, you too, when you see all these things, recognize that He is **near**, right at the door.

+Mark 13:29
+Even so, you too, when you see these things happening, recognize that He is **near**, right at the door.

+Luke 10:9
+and heal those in it who are sick, and say to them, ‘The kingdom of God has come **near** to you.’

+Luke 21:28
+But when these things begin to take place, straighten up and lift up your heads, because your redemption is drawing **near**.”

+Luke 21:30
+as soon as they put forth leaves and you see it for yourselves, know that summer is now **near**.

+Luke 21:31
+So you also, when you see these things happening, know that the kingdom of God is **near**.

 Rom.
 13:11-12
 And _do_ this, knowing the time, that it is already the hour for you to awaken from sleep; for now salvation is nearer to us than when we believed.
 12 The night is almost gone, and the day is at hand.
 Therefore let us lay aside the deeds of darkness and put on the armor of light.